Essential Considerations When Buying a Chiller

 Choosing a high-quality chiller is vital for work requiring precise temperature control.
 Reliable, custom-designed chiller systems offer this feature to prevent damage and ensure your equipment operates efficiently.

-You may require a low-temperature chiller if your leaving temperature must remain below 35 degrees Fahrenheit.
+If your leaving temperature must remain below 35 degrees Fahrenheit, you may require a low-temperature chiller.
 Choosing the correct chiller ensures your business operations continue smoothly without failure.
 Reputable manufacturers have the knowledge and technology to design and build quality low-temperature chiller systems, providing you with the necessary temperature control.

 Cooling Fluid

-Your cooling fluid can affect your chiller system, so don’t neglect this factor.
-Common cooling fluids are propylene glycol mix, Dynalene heat transfer fluids, water and specialized fluids.
+Cooling fluid can affect your chiller system, so don’t neglect this factor.
+Common cooling fluids are propylene glycol mix, Dynalene heat transfer, and water and specialized fluids.
 Your municipal water supply can contain contaminants that corrode chiller components.

-While it’s always best to use a glycol-water mix, your cooling system may require additional filtration if you pull from a city water source.
-It’s also a good idea to consult with your manufacturer to determine if your operating temperatures can affect fluid viscosity.
+While using a glycol-water mix is always best, your cooling system may require additional filtration if you pull from a city water source.
+Consult with your manufacturer to determine if your operating temperatures can affect fluid viscosity.

 Voltage

 Some chillers may have voltages requiring specific electrical work.
-Determine what voltage your facility can support and how much electrical work your budget allows to decide which type of chiller you purchase.
-You should also talk to your manufacturer about which voltage options can support more efficient operation.
+To decide which type of chiller you purchase, determine what voltage your facility can support and how much electrical work your budget allows.
+You should also consult the chiller manufacturer about which voltage options support more efficient operation.

 Cost

 Cost is also a critical factor.
-Before purchasing a chiller, consider its upfront cost, operating costs, potential maintenance costs and expected life span.
+Before purchasing a chiller, consider its upfront cost, operating costs, potential maintenance costs, and expected life span.
 Air-cooled systems typically have a higher upfront cost and more installation work than water-cooled systems.
-Air-cooled systems also consume a significant amount of energy to power fans, but they can reduce operating costs because they lack the cooling tower that a water-cooled system requires.
+They also consume a significant amount of energy to power fans, but they can reduce operating costs because they lack the cooling tower that a water-cooled system requires.

 Consider your daily usage.
-While a central chiller typically costs less than a portable chiller, a portable system may provide for your needs better than a central system if you need cooling for various purposes at different times.
+While a central chiller typically costs less than a portable chiller, a portable system may better suit your needs if you need cooling for various purposes at different times.

 A chiller’s return on investment depends on its life span.
-While one model may have a higher initial cost, it’s worthwhile to get a system with longevity.
+While one model may have a higher initial cost, getting a system with longevity is worthwhile.
 Comparing different models and designs can help you choose the system with the best financial benefits.

 Why Work With Smart Family of Cooling Products?

-Choosing a high-quality chiller is essential, and now you know how many factors influence your purchasing decision.
+Choosing a high-quality chiller is essential — now you know how many factors influence your purchasing decision.
 Consulting with a reputable chiller manufacturer can help you navigate your options.

-Smart Family of Cooling Products manufactures high-quality chillers and offers professional consultation to guide you through the purchasing process.
-We use our unique expertise to inform each client about available options and determine which systems can best meet their needs.
+Smart Family of Cooling Products manufactures high-quality chillers and offers professional consultation to guide you through purchasing, installation and beyond.
+Our unique expertise informs clients about their options and determines which systems best meet their needs.
 When you work with Smart Family, you can discuss your specifications with a knowledgeable engineer who will help you make an informed decision.

 Our experts focus on technical details such as application, sizing, location, cooling fluid, temperature control needs, voltage and safety features, equipping us with the information necessary to design and build effective systems.

-As a leader in the cooling industry and one of the top chiller manufacturers in the USA, we have the experience necessary to manufacture chillers according to custom specifications.
+As a leader in the cooling industry and one of the top chiller manufacturers in the USA, we have experience manufacturing chillers according to custom specifications.
 We are also one of the few manufacturers able to build explosion-proof and low-temperature systems according to strict codes and standards.

 Find the Right Chiller With Smart Family of Cooling Products

-Purchasing the chiller that meets your specifications allows you to cool your equipment while saving energy and money.
-Before committing to a product, always consider essential details and consult with a reputable manufacturer about your application.
+Purchasing the chiller that meets your specifications lets you cool your equipment while saving energy and money.
+Before committing to a product, consider essential details and consult a reputable manufacturer about your application.